 Thank you for your interest in the School of Public and Community Health Sciences (SPCHS).
-The University of Montana (2016 enrollment of ~12,500 students) is located in Missoula, a community of approximately 70,000 located in beautiful western Montana.
-Within the University of Montana’s College of Health Professions and Biomedical Sciences, the SPCHS offers academic programs leading to an online Master of Public Health (MPH), an online Certificate of Public Health (CPH), and an in-person PhD in Public Health.
+The University of Montana (2017 enrollment of ~11,600 students) is located in Missoula, a community of approximately 70,000 located in beautiful western Montana.
+Within the University of Montana’s College of Health Professions and Biomedical Sciences, the SPCHS offers academic programs leading to an online Master of Public Health (MPH), several online Certificate programs, and an in-person PhD in Public Health.

 Importantly, we are the first and only Council on Education for Public Health (CEPH) accredited program in our state, with both our MPH and PhD programs accredited.